tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 import DriverBuilder
 ```

-Stuart expects your invokable to be running in the python namespace that it is defined in.
+Stuart expects your invocable to be running in the python namespace that it is defined in.
-If you run your builder directly from the commandline, it will be running in \_\_main__, which can cause problems.
+If you run your builder directly from the command-line, it will be running in \_\_main__, which can cause problems.

 **In a nutshell, you'll need to import the name of your file.**